 Some brachylepadids, eoverrucids and all moveable verrucid valves have a distinctive construction, called terracing, which comprises evenly spaced, imbricating growth increments which protrude slightly on the occludent margins of scuta and terga (Gale, 2019; Fig. 4A-L).
 In derived verrucids, terracing is only retained on the moveable terga and scuta (Fig. 7M, O).
 Terracing is present on some Brachylepas species (e. g.
 B. guascoi, Fig. 6K) but lost on others and is not present in balanomorphs (Fig. 7K-N).
 Additionally, Pedupycnolepas, Pycnolepas, Eoverruca and Verrucidae possess noded, basally broadening apicobasal ridges on both scuta and terga (Fig. 4A-H) only present on moveable valves of verrucids (Fig. 7I, K, M, O).
 There are close similarities in plate structure and morphology between the pollicipedid Etcheslepas fragilis (Withers, 1928) and the brachylepadid Pycnolepas scalaris Withers, 1914a, illustrated in Fig. 8.
 Both display terracing on the valves, better developed in P. scalaris, and noded apicobasal ridges on terga and scuta, broader in E. fragilis.
 Carinae and rostra (Fig. 8K-Q) have similar shapes and sculpture.

+Figure 8

 Phylogenetic analysis, evolution and classification